-The movie's main character Leonard has a similar problem as Pd: he cannot remember things.
-To deal with his persistence problem, his inability to save data to his internal harddisk (brain) he resorts to taking a lot of photos.
+We see the film's main character Leonard who has a similar problem as Pd: he cannot remember things.
+To deal with his persistence problem, his inability to save data to his internal harddisk he resorts to taking a lot of photos.
 These pictures act as what is called a Memento: a recording of the current state of things.

 In software development Mementos are quite common as well.
-The computer science literature describes them in great detail, for example in the Gang-Of-Four book "Design Patterns" [Gamma95].
+The computer science literature describes them in great detail.
 To make the best use of a Memento science recommends an approach where certain tasks are in the responsibility of certain independent players.